 To achieve this goal, CRET developed a Technology Educational Program (TEP) to transfer

-knowledge and competency in 21st century technology to dental students and faculty.
-The TEP provides a framework for assisting the dental faculty with integration of innovative equipment and products into each dental school’s curriculum.
+knowledge and competency in 21st-century technology to dental students and faculty.
+The TEP provides a framework for assisting the dental faculty with the integration of innovative equipment and products into each dental school’s curriculum.

 Updated February 2, 2021